 Plainridge Park Casino has 1200 machines, and fall into three categories: Slots, video poker and electronic table games.
 This makes it smaller than any of the other casinos floors in either Connecticut or Massachusetts.

 The slot parlor opened in 2015, and as such has mostly newer games since they acquired all new machines when they opened.
 There are a handful of older games on new cabinets where remakes were available.
-Despite that, the game and denomination variety was pretty solid, and the video poker section was robust.
+Despite that, the game and denomination variety was pretty solid, and the video poker section was robust in selection, if not always in pay table.

 The table games were a bit of a disappointment.
 They did have the core games you would expect, such as blackjack, craps and roulette, but there’s a limited selection of table types (one manufacturer in most cases), so if you didn’t like the type of electronic Blackjack, for instance, you weren’t going to find other options.